What to plant in September: our top 14 flowers to sow and grow this month

 They can be pricked out and potted on into peat-free compost and overwintered in the greenhouse.

-Top tip: ‘Vulcan’ flowers are lovely for indoor arrangements but don't start cutting them as soon as they start to appear on the plant as you’ll remove lots of buds as well.
+Top tip: ‘Vulcan’ blooms are lovely as a cutting garden flower for indoor arrangements, but don't start cutting them as soon as they start to appear on the plant as you’ll remove lots of buds as well.
 Wait a couple of weeks until the plant has really got established and is throwing out lots of blooms, and then start harvesting.
-There's lots more suggestions for the best cutting garden flowers in our dedicated guide.